 Royston shares her story occasionally when the time is right.
 The time was right recently for Kolton Witte, a teenager who was frustrated that his epilepsy prevented him from driving.
 He also worried he would never get a job.
 His mother, Ashley Witte, shared the story with the children’s hospital Facebook page and described the conversation with Royston as good experience for her son.

-“I had one big seizure in 2015 since the VNS was implanted in 2012 but nothing since then,” Royston explained.
-She is currently seeing neurologist Dr. Rama Maganti.
+“I had one big seizure in 2015 since the VNS was implanted in 2012 but nothing since then,” Royston said.
+She is currently seeing UW Health neurologist Rama Maganti.

 Royston and her life experience bring an important perspective to the neurodiagnostics team.